IgniteUI/igniteui-docfx/en/components/datachart_axis_types.md

 ### Category DateTime X Axis

 The `IgxCategoryDateTimeXAxisComponent` Axis treats the data as a sequence of category data items that are sorted by date.
 Labels on this axis are placed along the X-Axis, according to the value in a data column that is mapped using the `DateTimeMemberPath` property of this axis.
+Also in order to display the formatted labels you can use the ‘FormatLabel’ event.
 This type of axis is compatible with the [Financial Series](datachart_series_types_financial.md), [Range Series](datachart_series_types_range.md), and [Category Series](datachart_series_types_category.md) (except `BarSeries`)

 The following code snippet demonstrates how to add a `IgxCategoryDateTimeXAxisComponent` to the Angular data chart component: